 - Send the email from a person in the company, not merely from the company.
 A customer will connect steadfastly with a direct contact at the company.

 - Timing is everything.
-Find out which days of the week and which times of the day the email is most likely to be read, and make sure it lands in the right place at the right time.
+Find out which days of the week and times of the day the email is most likely to be read, and ensure it lands in the right place at the right time.

 - Decrease the likelihood that the communication will end up in the consumer’s spam folder.
-Using terms directly connected with money savings, such as “sale” or “deal” in the subject line may be a head’s up for a consumer’s spam filter.
+Using terms directly connected with money savings, such as “sale” or “deal,” in the subject line may lead to a consumer’s spam filter.